perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 The configuration of the Helix Authentication Service to work with both the Identity Provider (IdP) and the Perforce server product requires an experienced security administrator.
 This effort might require [assistance from Perforce Support](https://www.perforce.com/support/request-support).

 ## Installing Helix Authentication Service

+### Prerequisites

+In addition to [Node.js](https://nodejs.org/), building the application will require the [Git](https://git-scm.com) command-line client to be installed, in order for `npm` to collect the application dependencies.

 ### Installation Script

 1. Run the `bash` script named `install.sh`, which is provided to set up a Linux-based system for running the authentication service.
 This script installs Node and the pm2 process manager (you can change this recommended default), and then builds the service dependencies.